NikhilKumarMutyala/Price-Prediction-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 * Set the stage for data preparation steps

 ### Verifying Data  Quality
-now we have to determine whether it’s good enough to support our goals.
+Now we have to determine whether it’s good enough to support our goals.
 We will often have some quality problem to address yet still be able to move forward, but at times the data quality is so poor that it cannot support our plan and we’ll have to look for alternatives.

 ## Data Preperation
 The data preparation phase includes five tasks.
 These are